 In June 2000, Jeff went on his first mission trip, traveling to El Salvador.
 It was during that trip that the idea for creating “World In Need” (WIN), a not-for-profit charitable organization, was born.
 Jeff, along with four other men, established the organization on December 19, 2000, to serve those in need.
 Three weeks later, on January 13, 2001, a devastating earthquake hit El Salvador, killing several thousand people and leaving more than 1 million people homeless.
 In less than 90 days, World In Need provided more than $2 million in emergency relief supplies to the earthquake victims.

-In 2000 and 2004, Jeff served as an alternate delegate to the National Republican Convention and in 2012 he was elected as a delegate.
+In 2000 and 2004, Jeff served as an Alternate Delegate to the National Republican Convention and in 2012 and 2016 he was elected as a National Delegate.
 On September 4, 2001, Jeff launched the “People Helping People” radio network, which airs weekly on several radio stations in Central Indiana.
 In 2003, he was commissioned a “Kentucky Colonel” by Governor Ernie Fletcher of Kentucky, commissioned an “Honorary Colonel” by Governor Bob Riley of Alabama and presented with a United States “Congressional Salute” for his community service.
-He has also been elected several times to serve as a delegate to the Indiana State Republican Convention.
+He has also been elected several times to serve as a State Delegate to the Indiana State Republican Convention.

 In September of 2005, Jeff led a first response team of volunteers to assist the survivors of “Hurricane Katrina” delivering more than 2 millions pounds of donated relief items within the first 60 days after the storm.
 In October, Jeff traveled to Pattaya, Thailand for the “Third Global Summit on Peace through Tourism”, with more than 60 nations represented, presenting his views on “Traveling with a Purpose” and the new concept of worldwide “Voluntourism”.